mosra/m.css/doc/pelican/theme.rst

 `Quick start`_
 ==============

+Following the `Pelican quick start guide <{filename}/pelican.rst#quick-start>`_, it's assumed you already have at least Python 3.4 and the Python 3 version of Pelican installed.
 The easiest way to start is putting the :gh:`whole Git repository <mosra/m.css>` of m.css into your project, for example as a submodule:

 .. code:: sh